jordanbcooper/newrelic-integration-rabbitmq/README.md

-build                          Compiles the integration binary and puts it in ./bin dev                            Runs a dev container with the integration binary shared so it can be actively developed stop                           Destroys the active dev container, ignores error if container doesn't exist purge                          Destroys the active dev container and deletes the latest compiled integration from ./bin logs                           Output the dev container log restart-newrelic               Restart the newrelic-infra agent on the dev container (used when changing config files) status                         Show running newrelic-integration-rabbitmq containers
+build                          Compiles the integration binary and puts it in ./bin dev                            Runs a dev container with the integration binary shared so it can be actively developed stop                           Destroys the active dev container, ignores error if container doesn't exist logs                           Output the dev container log restart-newrelic               Restart the newrelic-infra agent on the dev container (used when changing config files) status                         Show running newrelic-integration-rabbitmq containers